callmeblaze/book_management/README.md

 This project is a Book Management API built with FastAPI.
 It allows you to manage books, add reviews, and get book recommendations based on user preferences.

+## Important Note!!!
+I attempted to obtain an SSL certificate from Certbot, but Amazon Linux 2 did not support it.
+After trying unsuccessfully to obtain a different SSL certificate, I created a self-signed certificate using Diffie-Hellman Parameters.
+Since I am using this self-signed SSL certificate with Nginx, a warning will appear when accessing the public DNS, but this is acceptable for testing purposes.
+For a more secure SSL certificate, I could use certbot-nginx, but this would require purchasing or owning a domain name, which I am not able to do at the moment.<br><br>

 ## Features

 - Add, update, delete, and retrieve books